wellmadehq/writing/Leads.md

 > “My Jeremy is coming to visit this weekend,” Maddy whispered to me one night while we were out for a friend’s birthday.

-## Thrust into narrative, transition

-> “Well, you’re just special.
-You’re American,” remarked my colleague, smirking from across the coffee table.
-My other Finnish coworkers, from the school in Helsinki where I teach, nodded in agreement.
-They had just finished critiquing one of my habits, and they could see that I was on the defensive.
-> I threw my hands up and snapped, “You’re accusing me of being too friendly?
-Is that really such a bad thing?”
-> “Well, when I greet a colleague, I keep track,” she retorted, “so I don’t greet them again during the day!”
-Another chimed in, “That’s the same for me, too!”
-> Unbelievable, I thought.
-According to them, I’m too generous with my hellos.
-> When I told them I would do my best to greet them just once every day, they told me not to change my ways.
-They said they understood me.
-But the thing is, now that I’ve viewed myself from their perspective, I’m not sure I want to remain the same.
-Change isn’t a bad thing.
-And since moving to Finland two years ago, I’ve kicked a few bad American habits.

 # One side, the other side

 > There have been many labels thrust upon the Millennial generation, especially when it comes to their work ethic.
 The group has been called lazy, entitled, and spoiled—but at the same time the generation has also been heralded for its collective innovation and desire to work for something other than money.